Dolce & Gabbana: Tomo Koizumi

-Advertising campaigns
+Advertising campaign

-The commercial for the first women fragrance of Dolce & Gabbana ran for several years in Italy, created by filmmaker Giuseppe Tornatore, scored by Ennio Morricone, and starred actress Monica Bellucci.
-The 30-second commercial begins with a man slapping an octopus against the stone ridges of a tide pool.
-He stands and looks around his surroundings at different women going about their daily lives.
-One woman (Bellucci) is seen changing into a 1950s-style bathing suit behind a white sheet being held up by two other women.
-After she changes, she tosses her bra atop a prickly pear cactus and walks towards the ocean.
-Later she is seen lying atop a well-made bed, and the man who saw her is standing outside her window, holding her bra up to his nose.
-The film closes with the image of the Dolce & Gabbana fragrance bottles against a black backdrop.
-In 2003, the Dolce & Gabbana perfume Sicily was advertised in another commercial about a Sicilian funeral, which was also directed by Giuseppe Tornatore.
+The debut commercial for Dolce&Gabbana's first women's fragrance, starring Monica Bellucci and directed by Giuseppe Tornatore, ran for several years in Italy.
+Set to the score of Ennio Morricone, the 30-second ad showcases different women going about their daily lives, with Bellucci changing into a vintage-style bathing suit behind a white sheet held up by two women.
+She then throws her bra on a cactus, and walks towards the ocean.
+In another scene, she is lying on a bed while a man stands outside her window holding her bra to his nose.
+The commercial ends with a shot of the fragrance bottles against a black backdrop.
+In 2003, Giuseppe Tornatore directed another commercial for the Dolce & Gabbana perfume Sicily, which was set at a Sicilian funeral.

-Gisele Bündchen starred in the 2006 commercial for the fragrance "The One", featuring Bundchen in front of a vanity mirror being made up, with flashes of a mob of cameramen interspersed; she then puts on a golden dress, shoes, and a pair of D&G sunglasses.
-Photographers and filmmakers that have worked with Dolce & Gabbana on advertising campaigns have included Giampaolo Barbieri, Michel Comte, Fabrizio Ferri, Steven Klein, Steven Meisel, Mert + Marcus, Jean Baptiste Mondino, Ferdinando Scianna, Giampaolo Sgura, Mario Sorrenti, Sølve Sundsbø, Mario Testino, Giuseppe Tornatore, and Mariano Vivanco.
-Dolce & Gabbana have won two Leadawards for their campaigns from Germany's leading advertising awards.
-In 2004 they won for their Fall/Winter 2003/04 campaign and in 2006 they won for their Fall/Winter 2005/06 campaign.
+Gisele Bündchen starred in the 2006 commercial for the fragrance "The One".
+The ad shows her getting ready in front of a vanity mirror, with flashes of paparazzi cameras appearing throughout.
+She then puts on a golden dress, shoes, and a pair of D&G sunglasses.
+Dolce&Gabbana has worked with numerous photographers and filmmakers on their advertising campaigns, including Giampaolo Barbieri, Michel Comte, Fabrizio Ferri, Steven Klein, Steven Meisel, Mert + Marcus, Jean Baptiste Mondino, Ferdinando Scianna, Giampaolo Sgura, Mario Sorrenti, Sølve Sundsbø, Mario Testino, Giuseppe Tornatore, and Mariano Vivanco. he design house has won two Leadawards for their campaigns, one in 2004 for their Fall/Winter 2003/04 campaign, and another in 2006 for their Fall/Winter 2005/06 campaign.